-Stony Brook Ranch is a gorgeous recreational property featuring over half a mile of Onion Creek, hilltop views, open pastures, and wooded trails.
+Stony Brook Ranch is a gorgeous recreational property featuring over half a mile of Onion Creek, hilltop views, open pastures, wooded trails, a treehouse hunting blind/cabin, water well, and electricity.
 Use it as a weekend getaway, or build your dream home just 10 miles from popular Dripping Springs, and 35 miles from downtown Austin.
-A recent appraisal is available.
+A recent appraisal and survey are available.

 3.8 miles south of Hwy 290 in Henly, 12 miles to RR12 in Dripping Springs, 13 miles to Hwy 281 in Blanco, 19 miles to Johnson City, 35 miles to downtown Austin, 60 miles to downtown San Antonio

-The crown jewel of the property is the half-mile + of Onion Creek.
-550 feet is frontage, and the remaining 2,300 feet is both sides.
+The crown jewel of the property is over half a mile of Onion Creek; 2,300 feet of both sides and 550 feet of frontage.
 A dam near the upper end holds water for most of the year.
-When full, the center is approximately 10 feet deep.
+When full, the center is approximately 8 feet deep.
 Downstream from the dam are several springs.
 Cottonwood Branch joins Onion Creek at the northeast tip of the property, creating another deep swimming hole that holds water year-round.

+58 acres surveyed out of a 73-acre tract.
 Approximately 75% of the diverse landscape is improved and native pasture, perfect for cultivating hay or grazing livestock.
 The large eastern pasture has been terraced to reduce erosion.
-The remaining acreage consists of oak-juniper woodland and riparian corridors lush with a wide variety of plantlife.
+The remaining acreage consists of oak-juniper woodland and riparian corridors lush with a wide variety of plant life.
 Trees include Ashe juniper, pecan, live oak, Spanish oak, shin oak, sycamore, elm, hackberry, walnut, and black cherry.
 Shrubs consist of agarita, Texas persimmon, American beautyberry, and many large Mustang grapevines draped from the trees.
 Grasses include King Ranch bluestem, buffalograss, blue grama, threeawn, one-seed croton, cedar sedge, big muhly, and a mix of wildflowers in the spring.

 With 80 feet of elevation change, the southern hilltop provides sweeping views of the Hill Country.
 A cleared area provides space to build an observation deck or cabin.